ms/buildtogether.tech/rules-comfortable/index.md

     pointing, I find myself reaching for that heavy mug… Then I take a breath and clean my screen.

-8. A <span i="debugging!rubber duck; rubber duck debugging">rubber duck</span>.
+8. A rubber duck.
-:   One of the creators of Unix kept a rubber duck next to his computer.
-If a
+:   One of the creators of Unix kept a <span i="debugging!rubber duck; rubber
-    bug took more than a few minutes to track down, he put the duck on his desk and explained the problem to it, because speaking out loud forces you to marshal your thoughts, which in turn highlights any contradictions or missed steps that you hadn't noticed while everything was just swirling around inside your head.
+    duck debugging">rubber duck</span> next to his computer.
+If a bug took more than a few minutes to track down, he put the duck on his desk and explained the problem to it, because speaking out loud forces you to marshal your thoughts, which in turn highlights any contradictions or missed steps that you hadn't noticed while everything was just swirling around inside your head.

 9. A chess set, a deck of cards, or some knitting.
 :   I'm a very bad chess player.
 Luckily, so are most people, so it's usually